ChuanyuanLiu/SchoolStuff/Algorithms/Makefile.md

 #### Macros

- 'variables' that you can assign values to and reuse
+- 'Macros' that you can assign values to and reuse
+- Macros are not variables.
+They are just text replacement that behaviours just like macros in C

 **Set** your C compiler to gcc. `CC=gcc`